 Current liabilities (liabilities due within one year) and noncurrent liabilities (liabilities due in more than one year) include accounts payable, accrued salaries and benefits payable, accrued compensated absences, deferred revenue, grants refundable, capitalized lease obligations, long-term debt obligations, self-insurance claims liability, depository accounts, other postemployment benefit obligations, and other liabilities.
-Current and noncurrent liabilities for the University increased by \$150.7 million, primarily due to the \$156.7 million increase in other liabilities as a result of the increase of \$164.4 million for future obligations related to the State Public Works Board (SPWB).
-Other major factors included a new issuance of \$68.9 million of BANs from the Institute to the University, an increase of \$38.5 million in other postemployment benefits (OPEB) liabilities allocated from the State, an increase of \$26.8 million in accrued salaries and benefits payable mainly due to the termination of furloughs starting at the beginning of fiscal year 2011, and an increase of \$19.7 million in deferred revenue mainly due to the increase in student fee rate.
-These increases were offset by overall paydowns in accounts payable, debt, and capitalized lease obligations.
+Current and noncurrent liabilities for the University increased by \$345.4 million, primarily due to the \$124.2 million increase in other liabilities as a result of the increase of \$201.2 million for future obligations related to the State Public Works Board (SPWB) and a \$127 million increase in long-term debt, mainly due to the \$161.0 million increase in Systemwide Revenue Bonds.
+Other major factors included an increase of \$44.0 million in other postemployment benefits (OPEB) liabilities allocated from the State, an increase of \$19.5 million in deferred revenue mainly due to the increase in student fee rates, and a \$46.7 million increase in capitalized lease obligations primarily due to the addition of two projects, offset by regularly scheduled repayments of debt.